konstantinosy/objectLand/README.md

 <b><u>Week4</u> contains:</b>

 * A bank app consisting of three classes Account, Bank and BankMenu.
-Functionality includes viewing, adding and setting inactivity.
+Functionality includes viewing, adding, activating and deactivating accounts.
+* Two additional files.
+One explaining the double datatype problem and an example of Faker with an ArrayList.